pozapas/EvacX/README.md

 - Transportation Research Part A, B, C, D, and F
 - Environmental Hazards
 - Transportation Planning and Technology
+- Tunnelling and Underground Space Technology
+- Developments in the Built Environment
+- Journal of Transport Geography
+- Journal of Building Engineering
+- Reliability Engineering & System Safety
+- Heliyon
+- Simulation Modelling Practice and Theory
+- Journal of Safety Science and Resilience
+- Ocean Engineering
+- International Journal of Rail Transportation

 ## Contributing